adachess/AdaChess/README.md

 Note that parsing the PGN files will take some time and huge books can take minutes to be loaded.

+## Using AdaChess with Arena or Winboard

+To use AdaChess with an external UI please refer to the pdf documentation inside the DOC folder

 <!--
 **adachess/AdaChess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.